NUbots/robocup_demo_nubots/README.md

 docker compose exec -it ros2 bash
 ```

 Also, note that you will need to download the Booster Runner and Isaac Sim binaries from the [Booster wiki](https://booster.feishu.cn/wiki/XY6Kwrq1bizif4kq7X9c14twnle) page and copy them into the repo; don't worry about where in the repo it should be, since the repo folder gets mounted by Docker into the container.
+You'll also have to download Isaac Sim [here](https://download.isaacsim.omniverse.nvidia.com/isaac-sim-standalone%404.2.0-rc.18%2Brelease.16044.3b2ed111.gl.linux-x86_64.release.zip) and extract it so that the files in the .zip file can be accessed in `~/.local/share/ov/pkg/isaac-sim-4.2.0`.

 ### Note on Jetpack
 This repo support both jetpack 6.0 and 6.2.
 If the repo is deployed on jetpack 6.2 machine, please modify src/vision/config/vision.yaml to selelct correct trt model